Logo

 51.

-On 22 February 2023, Kate Bush announced that her label, Fish People, had moved to the new distribution partner, the State51 Conspiracy.
+On 22 February 2023, Kate Bush announced that her label, Fish People, had moved to the new distribution partner, The state51 Conspiracy.

 52.

-Kate Bush was nominated for the Rock and Roll Hall of Fame in 2018,2021 and 2022, and was selected for induction in 2023.
+Kate Bush was nominated for the Rock and Roll Hall of Fame in 2018,2021 and 2022, and was inducted in 2023, but did not attend the ceremony.

 53.